josejuanrguez/Asilidae/README.md

 ```
 As you can see, from two identical files we get two files with the same size that differs in a 81.97% before the infection.

+## Hey, wouldn't it be better if you <put your advice, suggestion, whatever...here>?

+I know i can improve the code a lot in many ways.
+This won't be the last version of this code and I will be pleased to read your suggestions in order to improve it.

+Thank you very much for your attention.